-Android system is great when it comes to using Apps and enjoy seamless smartphone experience.
-Many times you may get annoying messages while you install Apps on your device, especially apps from ‘unknown sources’.
+Android system is great when it comes to using Apps and enjoying a seamless smartphone experience.
+Many times you may get annoying messages while you install Apps on your device, especially apps from ‘unknown sources.’
 One such message is ‘App Not Installed’ or ‘Application not Installed’.
-And it is a common issue faced by Android KitKat, Lollipop, Marshmallow etc. There are mainly 3 possible reasons for the error of installation.
+And it is a common issue faced by Android KitKat, Lollipop, Marshmallow, etc.

-- The App build may have corrupted or some of the core files have been modified knowingly or unknowingly.
+- The App build may have been corrupted, or some of the core files have been modified knowingly or unknowingly.